 In the PDR.
-You can record leadership activity in the PDR, Section 4, as long as it meets the criteria listed on page 12 of this manual.
+You can record leadership activity in the PDR, Section 4, as long as it meets the criteria listed on pages 13-14 of this manual.

-If I take a leadership development training (not a project) can I count the hours that I spent in training more than once for multiple Significant Leadership roles?
+If I take a leadership development training (not a project) can I count the hours that I spent in training on more than one Significant Leadership role?

 No-good question, though!
-Count it once and if it were us, we would use it where you need the most hours to reach your 20 hours.
+You cannot double count any activity.
+Count it once and if it were us, we would use it where you need the most hours to reach 20 hours.

-Section 7: 4-H Resume (Senior Members Only)
+Section 7: 4-H Resume

+(Senior Members Only)